Joachim-Friedrich Huth: Biography

 Huth was born in 1896 in Neuhof and entered military service in the Prussian Army shortly before the outbreak of World War I, in July 1914.
 He was promoted to Leutnant on 4 January 1915 and served as platoon leader and company commander in the Infanterie-Regiment Nr.
 58 (58th infantry regiment).
 He was injured three times.
 He transferred to the Luftstreitkräfte in June 1917 to Jasta 14 and claimed his first aerial victory on 28 January 1918.
 He was severely injured on 23 March 1918, losing his right lower leg.
-He almost certainly sustained his injury when he was shot down near the French village of Ham by Britsh sniper Private Leslie Elsby.
+He almost certainly sustained his injury when he was shot down near the French village of Ham by British sniper Private Leslie Elsby.
 Huth was awarded both classes of the Iron Cross (1914) and the Knight's Cross to the House Order of Hohenzollern with Swords during the war.

 Huth left the military service after the war.
 The treaty of Versailles had imposed severe restrictions on Germany's military strength and had denied Germany an air force.
 With Adolf Hitler's rise to power and the remilitarisation of Germany, Huth reentered the military service of the Luftwaffe on 1 March 1934, holding the rank of Hauptmann.
 He became the Geschwaderkommodore of the Zerstörergeschwader 26 "Horst Wessel".
 Huth earned the Knight's Cross of the Iron Cross on 11 September 1940 in this position for the successful leadership of his fighter wing in the Battle of France and Battle of Britain.

 Huth commanded various fighter divisions from 1942 until 1944 before taking command of the 1.
 Jagdkorps (1st Fighter Corps) on 26 January 1945.
 He held this position until the end of the war, when he was taken prisoner by the British forces.
 He was released in 1946.

 In 1956, Huth joined the Bundeswehr after the remilitarisation of the Federal Republic of Germany, holding the rank of Generalmajor.
 He led the Luftwaffe school at Fürstenfeldbruck and, until his retirement, the Luftwaffengruppe Süd (Air Force Group South) in Karlsruhe.
 Huth retired on 30 September 1961 with a Großer Zapfenstreich (Grand Tattoo) holding the rank of Generalleutnant.
 Huth died six months later on 27 March 1962 in Koblenz.